 Top New York plastic surgeon Dr. Darrick Antell is board certified in plastic surgery, emphasizing aesthetic / cosmetic surgery.
-One of the cosmetic surgery procedures he performs is abdominoplasty, also known as a tummy tuck.
+One of the cosmetic surgery procedures he performs is the abdominoplasty, also known as a tummy tuck.

 Abdominoplasty is a major surgical procedure in which excess skin and fat from the middle and lower abdomen is removed and the muscles of the abdominal wall are tightened.
 If you are considering a tummy tuck, this section will give you a basic understanding of the procedure.

-Abdominoplasty, known more commonly as a "tummy tuck," is a major sugical procedure to remove excess skin and fat from the middle and lower abdominal and to tighten the muscles of the abdomen wall.
+Abdominoplasty, known more commonly as a "tummy tuck," is a major surgical procedure to remove excess skin and fat from the middle and lower abdominal and to tighten the muscles of the abdomen wall.
 The procedure can dramatically reduce the appearance of a protruding abdomen.
 But bear in mind, it does produce a permanent scar, which, depending on the extent of the original problem and the surgery required to correct it, can extend from hip to hip.

 If you're considering abdominoplasty, this will give you a basic understanding of the procedure - when it can help, how it's performed, and what results you can expect.
-It can't answer all of your questions, since a lot depends on the individual patient and the surgeon.
+It can't answer all of your questions because a lot depends on the individual patient and the surgeon.
 Please ask your surgeon about anything you don't understand.

 The best candidates for abdominoplasty are men or women who are in relatively good shape but are bothered by a large fat deposit or loose abdominal skin that won't respond to diet or exercise.
 The surgery is particularly helpful to women who, through multiple pregnancies, have stretched their abdominal muscles and skin beyond the point where they can return to normal.
 Loss of skin elasticity in older patients, which frequently occurs with slight obesity or extensive weight loss, can also be improved.
 Abdominoplasty can enhance your appearance and your self-confidence.